ludc/csream/README.md

 D-ream has the same parameters than M-REAM (but learns without sampling, and is thus faster during training)

+#Interpretation of the results

+In order to compute global performance of the models, we provide the **compute_pareto_front.lua** script.
+The principle is the following:
+* The script reads all the output CSV files in a particular directory
+* The script only kept the lines that follow the **filters** argument such as *N=5:learningRate=0.01*
+* The script then computes the pareto front of the resulting values:
+  * the pareto front is computed on the validation set (using the *cost_validation* and *accuracy_validation* columns)
+  * the pareto front is then drawn (and saved) on the testing set (using the *cost_test* and *accuracy_test* columns)
+* One front is drawn saved for each value of the **by** column.
+For example the parameters *--by size* allows one to output one curve for each *size* value in the experiment files

 # Examples

-Here is a learning example that will generate outputs in the 'log/' subdirectory using the 'abalone' dataset with one third as training set, one third as validation set and one thrid as testing set
+Here is a learning example that will generate outputs in the 'log/' subdirectory using the 'abalone' dataset with one third as training set, one third as validation set and one thrid as testing set.
+Many experiments will be launched, and the pareto curves will be drawn on the resulting files

 ...
 To be continued